-- 4.6.1 With a THC:IS ratio greater than 2.0, along with a positive results from standard marijuana testing, report "marijuana or the resins thereof (CI)". - sta .conclus. property of Idano Internet.conv 4.6.2 With a ratio less than 2.0, along with a positive results from standard marijuana testing, report "Results of Marijuana/Hemp differentiation was inconclusive, further testing is
+- 4.6.1 With a THC:IS ratio greater than 2.0, along with a positive microscopic and TLC results from standard marijuana testing, report "marijuana or the resins thereof (CI)".
+A note will be added to the report that the marijuana determination was made using one-point THC quantitative analysis. - 4.6.2 With a ratio less than 2.0, along with positive microscopic and TLC results from standard marijuana testing, report "Results of Marijuana/Hemp differentiation was inconclusive, further testing will be performed", depending on the case.